hiberbee/github-action-skaffold/README.md

 This action allows you to execute skaffold commands as Github Action.
 Repository is self-testable, so you can refer to [Skaffold manifest](skaffold.yaml), [Container Structure tests](structure-test.yaml) and [Github workflow](.github/workflows/skaffold.yml)

+See also [Github Action Minikube](https://github.com/hiberbee/github-action-minikube) for better development experience
 ## Installed software

 - skaffold 1.13.0